On the Theory of Dynamic Graph Regression Problem: Dynamic graph regression under least squares error

-\item{Node insertion:} in this case, we need to follow a two-step procedure.
-In the first step, we require to add a row and (if needed) a column to $\mathbold{M}$ that correspond to the new node and carry out its embedding information.
-Let's focus on adding a new column (adding a new row can be dealt with in a similar way) \footnote{For the sake of completeness, in Proposition~\ref{proposition:column} of Appendix~\ref{appendix:a}, we present the formulas used for updating $\mathbold{M}^{\dag}$, when a new row is appended to the bottom of $\mathbold{M}$.
-Similar to the case of column addition, time complexity of row addition is $O(nm)$, too.}.
+\item{Node insertion:} in this case, we need to follow a two-phase procedure.
+In the first step, we require to append a row and (if needed) a column to $\mathbold{M}$ that correspond to the new node and carry out its embedding information.
+Let's focus on appending a new column (appending a new row can be dealt with in a similar way).
 Speaking precisely, we have matrix